Abraham Lincoln: A History: Writing history

 By 1872, Hay was "convinced that we ought to be at work on our 'Lincoln.'
 I don't think the time for publication has come, but the time for preparation is slipping away."
 Robert Lincoln, Lincoln's surviving child, in 1874 formally agreed to let Hay and Nicolay use his father's papers; by 1875, they were engaged in research.
 Hay and Nicolay enjoyed exclusive access to Lincoln's papers, which were not opened to other researchers until 1947.
 They gathered documents written by others, as well as many of the Civil War books already being published.
-They at rare times relied on memory, such as Nicolay's recollection of the moment at the 1860 Republican convention when Lincoln was nominated, but for much of the rest relied on research.
-The research was so extensive that in their published work, Hay and Nicolay sometimes wrote that no records exist on certain points—statements that later proved to be premature.
+On rare occasions they relied on memory, such as Nicolay's recollection of the moment at the 1860 Republican convention when Lincoln was nominated, but for the most part they relied on research.
+The research was so extensive that, in their published volumes, Hay and Nicolay sometimes wrote that no records existed on certain points—statements that proved to be premature.

 Hay began his part of the writing in 1876; the work was interrupted by illnesses of Hay, Nicolay, or family members, or by Hay's writing of The Bread-Winners.
 When Hay was in Washington as Assistant Secretary of State in 1879–81, and after Hay returned to Washington in 1885, he and Nicolay (then the Marshal of the Supreme Court) would walk to each other's house with chapter drafts or research materials.
-In 1881, after his temporary service as editor of the Tribune in Whitelaw Reid's absence, he agreed to do unsigned Civil War book reviews for the Tribune, but when asked to do obituaries as well, refused, "I have not read any thing this winter except what bears on one subject".
+In 1881, after his temporary service as editor of the Tribune in Whitelaw Reid's absence, he agreed to do unsigned Civil War book reviews for the Tribune, but when asked to do obituaries as well, he refused, "I have not read any thing this winter except what bears on one subject".